hmrc/trader-goods-profiles-frontend/README.md

 Run this to format test scala files: `sbt test:scalafmt`

+### SBT Alias Commands

+Run this to check all code coverage and get a report: `sbt coverageCheck`

+Run this before a PR to format and check all code coverage and get a report: `sbt prePR`

+Run this before merging to check formatting and all code coverage and get a report: `sbt preMerge`

 ### License

 This code is open source software licensed under the [Apache 2.0 License]("http://www.apache.org/licenses/LICENSE-2.0.html").